zcash/zcash/qa/README.md

 Test dependencies
 =================

 Before running the tests, the following must be installed.

 Unix
 ----

-The python3-zmq library and simplejson are required.
-On Ubuntu or Debian they can be installed via:
+The `zmq` and `base58` Python libraries are required.
+On Ubuntu or Debian-based distributions they can be installed via:
 ```
-sudo apt-get install python3-simplejson python3-zmq
+sudo apt-get install python3-zmq python3-base58
 ```

 OS X
 ------

 ```
-pip3 install pyzmq simplejson
+pip3 install pyzmq base58
 ```

 Running tests